iotubeproject/ioTube/.github/ISSUE_TEMPLATE/iotube-new-token-submission.md

 ## How would you like your token to be bridged?
 <!--
 There are two options below.
-Option 1 is preferred if your token is supported by other bridges yet.
-Examples are MCN, CIOTX, iMAGIC Option 2 is for tokens that are only need a single bridge between one blockchain and IoTeX.
-Examples are USDT, USDC, BUSD, etc.
+Option 1 is preferred for project tokens that may be bridged to multiple blockchains.
+Examples are MCN, CIOTX, iMAGIC Option 2 is preferred for stable tokens or native coinds.
+Examples are USDT, USDC, BUSD, ETH, BNB, etc.
 -->

 * [ ] Bridge Option 1.
 Create a crosschain token and bridge it to all different blockchains